-Name: UMID:
+Name: e: UMID:

-Amount Requested: \$
+Amoun unt Requested: \$

-1. ing this funding and how this need will directly impact your progress in e criteria of the award you are requesting.)
+1. Please state your reasons for requesting this funding and how the program.
+(Note: Please address the criteria of the award you are remarked)

-2. Please state what other avenues for fur nding this request you have explored.
+2. Please state what other avenues for funding this request you have explored.

-3. Please outline a budget for the money you are requesting.
+3. 3.
+Please outline a budget for the money you are requesting.

-Please p rovide an unofficial current transcript.
-(Wolverine Access sufficient)
+Please se provide an unofficial current transcript.
+(Wolverine Access s ufficient)

-Student s Signature: Date:
+Studen ent's Signature: Date:

-For offic e use only:
+Director's office use only: or's Signature:

-'s Signature: Date:

-ignature:

-d for \$
+D / C: C' .
+D .